ericps1/crts/README.md

 	$ make
 	$ make setup_env

-	NOTE: do no run the last command as sudo

-	The last command sets up an environment variable for the CRTS path and allows the user to launch CRTS_CR as sudo without a password.
+	The last command allows the user to launch CRTS_CR as sudo without a password.
 	This is important for the automatic operation so that the user doesn't need to enter his/her password for every node.
 Sudo is required by CRTS_CR because it creates and tears down a virtual network interface upon each run.
-To undo these changes
+To undo these changes run:
-	run:

 	$ make teardown_env